MartinKratochvilProgramy/go-kv-store/article.md

 ```

-Using a map as opposed to other data structures has one big advantage - it allows us to access unstructured data fairly quicky if we know the key that needs to be looked up, no need for loops.
+Using map as opposed to other data structures has one big advantage - it allows us to access unstructured data fairly quicky if we know the key that needs to be looked up, no need for loops.
 We then create a simple get method that return value by given key, but everytime we get an item, we need to lock the mutex:
 ``` go
 // storage/get.go